wemakecoolthings/wmct-core/README.md

 NOTES:
 - All features are disabled by default for performance.
 Use /settings to enable modules in-game or via the config file.
 - This plugin does not support the use of command selectors.
 Rather, you specify a player name or specify the term "ALL" if applicable.
-- All custom commands that target players supports offline players!
+- All custom commands that target players will attempt to target offline players!

 **FEATURES**
 - Game Patches & Enhancements